 Another warehousing and transportation set tailored for small and medium businesses is Da Vinci, a cloud-based solution equipped with barcode scanning, a yard management component, and other useful features.

 How to choose and implement SCM software for your business

 There certainly is no single SCM technology that fits everybody.
 A complex and pricey package can be a money pit for a small business as it pays for plenty of unnecessary features.
 By contrast, an enterprise adopting a software solution with limited capabilities will hardly reach ambitious business goals.
 Here are some practical tips to help you choose the right option and avoid costly mistakes.

 Estimate the true total cost of ownership.
 Dive deeper into financial details and add up costs of support, customization, and upgrades.
 The final number can be impressively larger than the initial purchase price you are ready to pay.

 Be mindful of integrations.
 If you choose to implement several standalone solutions, it’s crucial to connect them into one system to establish smooth data flow.
-If you don’t, you risk losing information, not to mention that lack of analytics in this case.
+If you don't, you risk losing information, not to mention the lack of analytics in this case.

 Opt for industry-specific tools.
 Domain focus is something you shouldn’t ignore.
 If SCM software is initially designed for a different industry, modification can be a tricky and expensive task.

 If there is no proper solution for your niche, explore portfolios of software development teams with relevant expertise.
 If they successfully launched business process management projects for a company similar to yours, you can count on them to efficiently solve your task as well.

 To read more about supply chains, you can visit the transportation section in our blog or check our other articles:

 Logistics management systems